msa-em/nanocartography/01_introduction.md

-The basis of nanocartography is understanding the control and predictive tilting of a double tilt stage in relation to the orientation and motion of all crystal systems, in addition to the physical constructs within a sample (such as grain boundaries and interfaces) and their relationship to crystallographic orientations.
+The basis of nanocartography is understanding the control and predictive tilting of a double tilt stage in relation to the orientation and motion of all crystal systems.
+Additionally, it pertains to the physical constructs within a sample (such as grain boundaries and interfaces) and their relationship to crystallographic orientations.
 The development of these formulations have long been understood, but rarely, if ever, discussed with